 Wendy Pinder is a fourth-year graduate student in the Pediatric Psychology Lab.
-After graduating with her B.A from UMBC in 2011, Wendy worked as a research specialist in the Delaware Institute for Excellence in Early Childhood (DIEEC) at the University of Delaware.
+After graduating from UMBC in 2011, Wendy worked as a research specialist in the Delaware Institute for Excellence in Early Childhood (DIEEC) at the University of Delaware.
 Wendy’s research interests include the impact of chronic illness on child and family well-being, parenting practices, and children’s social outcomes.
 She completed her master’s thesis project looking at peer relations and social competence of young children with food allergy and is working on her dissertation examining dispositional mindfulness and acute pain management.
 In her free time Wendy enjoys rock climbing, traveling, gardening and spending time with her friends and family.
 Wendy is our current lab coordinator!

 Samantha Bento is a third-year graduate student in the Pediatric Psychology Lab.
 In 2009, she graduated from UMBC with a B.A. in Psychology and a B.A. in Interdisciplinary Studies.
 After graduation, Samantha completed a one-year postbaccalaureate program at American University and then worked as a Clinic Coordinator in the Department of Pediatrics at the University of Maryland School of Medicine.
 Her research interests include pediatric pain management, psychoneuroimmunology, and the psychosocial functioning and coping mechanisms of children diagnosed with a chronic illness such as cancer.

 Emily Steiner is a second-year graduate student in the Pediatric Psychology Lab.
 She received her B.S. from Haverford college in 2012.
 After graduating, she worked as a psychology research associate at University of Pennsylvania and University of Pittsburgh.
 Emily’s research interests include coping and family adjustment to pediatric chronic illness.
 Emily enjoys yoga, cooking and playing on the Baltimore Social bocce league.